emissary-ingress/emissary/reference/core/load-balancer.md

 ## Disabling advanced load balancing

+<div style="border: thick solid red"> </div>

 In Ambassador 0.60, you can disable advanced load balancing features by setting the environment variable `AMBASSADOR_DISABLE_ENDPOINTS` to any value.
 If you find that this is necessary, please reach out to us on [Slack](https://d6e.co/slack) so we can fix whatever is wrong!